gauravmeee/My_md_Notes/👨‍🚒📚 CS Exam/📕 OS/▶️✔️ 1 Tutorial_OS One Shot (Gate Wallah).md

 ```

 - **Dirty Page:** A memory page that has been modified in RAM but not yet written back to disk.
 - **Not Dirty Page (Clean Page):** A page that is either unmodified or already saved to disk.

 **Page Fault Service Time**
 ```
-PFST for Not Dirty Page =
+PFST for Not Dirty Page
- Page transfer time from disk to Main memory + (tₘ)
+	= Page transfer time from disk to Main memory + (tₘ)

-PFST for Dirty Page =
+PFST for Dirty Page
-Page transfer time from disk to Main memory + Page transfer time from dist to Main Memory  + (tₘ)
+	= Page transfer time from Main memory to disk + Page transfer time from disk to Main Memory  + (tₘ)
 ```

+---
 ### Logical Address in Decimal to Physical Address?

 ```